RSS Feed

 Could I be any happier?

-At first we stop often as Yannis explains some herb or plant, such as the yellow sage and poison onion.
 Then the rhythm of the hike takes hold.
 Vangelis and I disappear ahead for a while; it is wonderful to hike swiftly over these trails, rocky in some parts, grassy or sandy in others.
 It is, however, a little disconcerting when Vangelis sends up a few yodels to the vultures flying high above – when I ask him if there is a meaning to this call, he replies basically he is just telling them “we’re not dead yet!”

 At the hike’s end, we pile into a green flatbed truck and truck to the base of the “Acropolis”, a small mountain we hike in half an hour.
 The mountain is covered with wildflowers, and the mountain trail is bordered by showers of small, golden but many-branched blossoms.
 When we reach the peak, in what we would call “gale-type” winds in Houston, with the sun intermittently shining, we can see 360° around the isle of Crete.
 Seas, mountains, valleys and the rich colors of the flowers and trees are everywhere we look – very, very beautiful.